 In Ontario, spousal support can be ordered for a specified period of time, or it can be ordered for an indefinite period of time.
 Indefinite spousal support is typically ordered in cases where the recipient spouse is unable to become self-sufficient due to age, illness, or other factors.

 In cases where domestic violence is present, spousal support can be a particularly sensitive issue.
 The victim of domestic violence may be hesitant to request spousal support due to concerns about further retaliation from the abusive spouse.
-However, it is important to remember that spousal support is intended to help ensure that both parties are able to maintain a similar standard of living after the separation or divorce.
+However, it is important to remember that spousal support is intended to help ensure that both parties are able to maintain a similar standard of living.
 A family law lawyer can help victims of domestic violence navigate the spousal support process and ensure that their rights and interests are protected.

 There are tax implications associated with support payments.
 Spousal support payments are generally tax deductible for the paying spouse and taxable as income for the recipient spouse.
 It is important to take these tax implications into account when determining the appropriate amount of spousal support to be paid.